-Our second key finding is that these three factors show large price response to tradinginduced risks.
-To estimate each factor's price sensitivity from the observed equilibrium trading flows, we instrument for demand shocks.
-This addresses the concern that price movements may reflect fundamentals, such as the arrival of new information.
 We use as instrumental variables the week-ahead announcements of the offering amount at upcoming sovereign bond auctions in the U.S., Australia, Canada, France, Germany, Italy, Japan, and the U.K. These sovereign auctions often attract foreign investors who need to convert currencies to participate, making the instruments relevant.
 Importantly, because these auctions are typically forward-guided, the week-ahead announcements contain limited new information, making the instruments plausibly exogenous and satisfying the exclusion restriction.
 For instance, in the U.S., the Treasury Borrowing Advisory Committee (TBAC) releases two-quarter-ahead recommendation on auction amounts; the subsequent week-ahead announcements and the eventual auctions exhibit little deviation from these recommendations (Rigon, 2024).
 Although the timing and the amount of bonds auctioned are well anticipated, such predicable demand shocks could still affect prices when realized (Vayanos, 2021; Hartzmark and Solomon, 2024).
-We find that compensating intermediaries for absorbing a \$1 billion non-diversifiable demand shock requires price increases of 5 basis points (bps) for the Dollar, 9 bps for the Carry, and 29 bps for the Euro-Yen.
-These contemporaneous price responses fully revert within a month, further supporting the interpretation that our instruments capture uninformed shocks.
+We find that compensating intermediaries for absorbing a \$1 billion non-diversifiable demand shock requires price increases of 5 basis points (bps) for the Dollar, 9 bps for the Carry, and 29 bps for the Euro-Yen Residual.
+These contemporaneous price responses fully revert within a month, supporting the interpretation that our instruments capture uninformed shocks.
+As the price impact from trading is meanreverting, trading volatility explains a sizable share of short-term return variance-about 10-35% of the 1-week return, but considerably less at longer horizons-5-15% of the 1month return.

 Our results imply that FX intermediaries have relatively limited risk-bearing capacity.
-The traded FX factors exhibit higher price sensitivity to demand shocks than the U.S. equities market factor.4 Supporting the interpretation that higher price sensitivity reflects intermediaries' more limited risk-bearing capacity, we also find evidence of state-dependence.
+The traded FX factors exhibit higher price sensitivity to demand shocks than the U.S. equities market factor.2 Supporting the interpretation that higher price sensitivity reflects intermediaries' more limited risk-bearing capacity, we also find evidence of state-dependence.
 Specifically, when intermediaries' public equity returns are high, the Dollar factor's price sensitivity is low.
 As equity returns likely capture variations in intermediaries' wealth, our findings are consistent with greater wealth leading to greater willingness to bear risk (He and Krishnamurthy, 2013; Brunnermeier and Sannikov, 2014).
 One potential reason for FX intermediaries' limited risk-bearing capacity is the relatively limited arbitrage capital in this highly specialized market.
 Although there is large daily trading volume in FX, up to 75% of trades are between intermediaries (BIS, 2022), leaving a more modest pool of capital to absorb demand shocks.
-Differences in arbitrage capital may also explain the cross-factor variation in price sensitivity, with lesser-known factors such as the Euro-Yen attracting less arbitrage capital and exhibiting greater price sensitivity.
+Differences in arbitrage capital may also explain the cross-factor variation in price sensitivity, with lesser-known factors such as the Euro-Yen Residual attracting less arbitrage capital and exhibiting greater price sensitivity.